Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Overview of Bayesian parameter estimation

 For any waveform $h$, it is only necessary to evaluate the waveform at the edges of the bins to obtain $r_0$ and $r_1$, which speeds up the likelihood evaluations.
 In addition, focusing on regions around the fiducial parameters significantly reduces the number of likelihood evaluations, although this may bring accuracy issues.

 Examples of applications of RB can be found in Refs~\cite{Cornish:2021wxy, Roulet:2024hwz, Dai:2018dca,Dax:2024mcn, Wong:2023lgb}.
-In particular, Ref.~\cite{Dai:2018dca} shows that PE for GW170817 with aligned spin waveform model \texttt{IMRPhenomD\_NRTidal}~\cite{Dietrich:2019kaq} and \texttt{TaylorF2}~\cite{Buonanno:2009zt} and RB can be done with 150 CPU core hours.
-Ref.~\cite{Wong:2023lgb}, also using aligned spin waveform model \texttt{IMRPhenomD (\_NRTidal)}, demonstrates a combination of RB and gradient-based sampler and achieves 2 hours of sampling time for GW150914 and 1 day for GW170817 with 400 CPU cores.
+In particular, \citet{Dai:2018dca} showed that PE for GW170817 with aligned spin waveform model \texttt{IMRPhenomD\_NRTidal}~\cite{Dietrich:2019kaq} and \texttt{TaylorF2}~\cite{Buonanno:2009zt} and RB can be done with 150 CPU core hours. \citet{Wong:2023lgb}, also using aligned spin waveform model \texttt{IMRPhenomD (\_NRTidal)}, demonstrated a combination of RB and a gradient-based sampler, and achieved 2 hours of sampling time for GW150914 and 1 day for GW170817 with 400 CPU cores.